STORM-IRIT/Radium-Engine/README.md

 build dependency between the main application and the plugins.
 Thus you should be careful of plugins not being rebuilt when rebuilding just the main application.

+### Shaders not found

+The shaders are looked in a folder relative to the `bin`folder.
+Make sure your working directory is the folder where the radium app executable lives.

 ## Documentation
 For more documentation about the engine (how to develop a plugin, how renderer works, how to setup a scene file, ...), please refer to the Docs/ folder.